clearnote01/clearnote01.github.io/_posts/2020-05-23-JSON-is-a-programming-language.md

 In short the `code` we wrote, it takes a jsonpath, a jsonstring and an expected value, if the value at jsonpath in jsonstring matches the expected value it returns true else false.
-The jsonstring is not actually a variable to function but a global variable, this can be defined as a `globals` field as we have done but more likely through some exposed APIs in the parser.
-But once a global variable has been set it can be referred by the `@globals` function (we will see this more later)
+The jsonstring is not actually a variable to function but a global variable (we will see this more later on).

 So let's look at this one by one:
 ```json